-If you have been learning about search engine optimisation (SEO) and on-page set up then you are probably well aware by now that the target you are aiming for (i.e. top Google rankings for competitive search terms with lots of traffic) is not a static target.
+If you have been learning about search engine optimisation (SEO) and on-page set up then you are probably well aware by now that the end point that you are aiming for (i.e. top Google rankings for competitive search terms with lots of traffic) is not a static target.
 Instead, you need to think of it as a moving target.

-Google are constantly tweaking their algorithm (the computer program that analyses websites to rank them before ranking them in SERPs).
+Google are constantly tweaking their algorithm (the computer program that analyses websites to rank them before listing them in SERPs).

 Many of these algorithm changes are minor adjustments which have only small affects on rankings, but Google also carry out larger, more wide ranging updates which often cause much larger movements in Google SERPs.

 Google measure over 200 different elements of your on-page content, in order to assess your page for relevance to the search term and your suitability to rank.
 They then fit you into the results depending on their final assessment of your website.

 Think of it like this; Google ask hundreds of questions of your site, such as, does the keyword (or variations of it) appear in your URL, does it appear in your page title, in your meta description tag, in page headings (H1, H2, H3 etc.) and so on through your page.

 HOWEVER…….. this isn’t as straightforward as it once was.
 If you ‘shout’ too much about one particular term, phrase or keyword, you will actually be less likely to rank, rather than being more likely to do so.

 Google use a complex Latent Semantic Indexing algorithm to associate related words, so, rather than repeating the same term over and over again, they can assess the overall meaning of your page content and relate words together to better understand your text.

 This has actually been one of the most influential changes Google have made to their algorithm, as it allows them to easily filter out over optimized page content.